angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 - 4 Baleful Strix
 - 3 Uro, Titan of Nature's Wrath

-This list has invested in having the alternate gameplan as part of it's construction.
+This list has invested in having the alternate gameplan as part of its construction.
 Free cycle effects and Lotus Petals will probably both be very low, land count will likely be high and you can see they have trimmed on a Daze here too.
 This list will still be able to win fast but is expecting to have a